-For example, a simple pilot you keep on retainer may be a mere expert, while that world-famous US Senator qualifies as a government 3 contact.
+For example, a simple pilot you keep on retainer may be a mere expert, while that US Senator with designs on the Oval Office qualifies as a government 3 contact.
 The former costs one contact 'slot' while the latter costs four.
 But you definitely get what you pay for, as a more important contact can provide bigger favors.
-But keep in mind that, above all else, contacts are people too.
+But make sure to remember that, above all else, contacts are people too.

 Should you lean on a contact for assistance too much, said contact will want a favor in return - that's what friends are for, right?
 This can become difficult with more 'important' contacts.
 After all, a lowly street snitch from Detroit isn't about to ask for as big a favor as, say, the President of the United States.
 And it pays to keep one's contacts happy, or your neglect may cause you to lose them.

 The Narrator will usually keep track of how happy a contact is with your character, which is often a great way for them to involve you in all manner of encounters - without your even having to do anything!

 Unlike ability scores, skills, and most other attributes of a character, one's contacts need not be entirely determined before play begins.
 Sure, most characters will start with at least one contact, who must be specifically identified.
 This can be any manner of contact, from a trusted family servant to the Prime Minister of Canada.
 But a player may hold contact 'slots' in reserve; such contacts are called floating contacts.